-- ST7 Tools, comprising the following software: - The source-level graphic debugger, STVD7, that operates with ST7-HDS2 Emulators, other hardware targets or as a standalone ST7 simulator. - The ST7 Assembler toolchain, composed of an assembler, linker, librarian and formatter. - The ST7 Windows Epromer to program your MCU target devices. - Third-party C compiler and toolchain demos (Hiware and Cosmic). - ST7 Assembler-Linker User Manual and the ST7 Programming Manual (available in Adobe Acrobat PDF format). - STVD7 User Manual (available in Adobe Acrobat PDF). - ST7 application notes (with sources), training slides and exercises, this manual (in PDF version), and other useful reference materials. - Datasheets for ST7 MCUs are available individually in Adobe Acrobat PDF format.
+- ST7 Tools, comprising the following software: - The source-level graphic debugger, STVD7, that operates with ST7-HDS2 Emulators and ST7 Development Kits or as a standalone ST7 simulator. - The ST7 Assembly chain, composed of an assembler, linker, librarian and formatter. - The ST7 Windows Epromer to program your MCU target devices. - Third-party C compiler and toolchain demos (Hiware and Cosmic). - ST7 application notes (with sources), training slides and exercises, and other useful reference documents in PDF format, such as: - Datasheets for the ST7 MCU family - ST7 Programming Manual - ST7 Assembler-Linker User Manual - STVD7 User Manual